How to Start a Lawn Care Business: Step-by-Step Guide

 • Hand tools: Shovels, rakes, wheelbarrow, pruning shears, hedge trimmers.
 Budget $300–$500 from Home Depot.
 Buy commercial-grade shears (Felco #2 are worth the $65), but you can go cheap on shovels.

 Total minimum startup: $4,130–$6,840 plus your truck.
 That's real.
 Ignore anyone telling you that you need $20K to start — they're either selling you something or they've never actually started from scratch.
+Once you've got the gear, the next question is what to charge — our lawn care pricing guide has the numbers by region.

 Licensing and Insurance — Don't Skip This